Bhagavadgita Pages, Chapters 1 to 18

 Here Lord Krishna mentions that a true yogi is superior to the ritualists who perform sacrifices, the yogis who practice austerities, and the yogis who are well versed in Vedic studies.
 As said earlier, a yogi has to go beyond the stage of Sabda-Brahman and attain to Param-Brahman.

-6.47: Of all yogis, he, who abides in me, thinks of me within his inner self in full faith, and worships me, is considered by me the most accomplished of all yogis.
+6.47: Of all yogis, he, who worships Me within his mind, abiding in me within with full faith, is considered by me the most accomplished of all yogis.

 Bhaktas, Bhubuksus and Mumukshus